• home

 Location : Nikko

-You have a full day to explore Nikko today, an ancient town overflowing with beautiful shrines and temples.
-A number of shrines here are World Heritage Sites and the town is surrounded with lush mountainous nature.
-You'll visit Toshugu Shrine, a resting place of a Tokugawa shogun who was one of the most powerful rulers of the country.
+You have a full day to explore Nikko today – this ancient town is overflowing with shrines and temples, some a UNESCO World Heritage site!
+You'll visit Toshugu Shrine – the resting place of a Tokugawa shogun who was one of the most powerful rulers of the country.
 The opulent shrine contrasts with the traditional minimalist style commonly used throughout Japan.
 Every corner of this monument is covered in intricate gold leaf, lacquer work, paintings and patterns.
-Here you can also visit the Nikko Toshogu Museum of Art at the back of the temple complex (extra entrance fee apply).
-This 1920s mansion has a beautiful collections of sliding doors and screens decorated by the best Japanese painters of the day.
-In your free time, you can pay a visit to the red-lacquered Shin-kyō bridge, one of the town’s most famous landmarks, and the Buddhist temple of Rinnō-ji, home to fearsome statues and an elegant garden.
+Here, you can also visit the Nikko Toshogu Museum of Art at the back of the temple complex (for an extra fee).
+In your free time, maybe visit the red-lacquered Shin-kyo bridge and the Buddhist temple of Rinno-ji.
 Or you may prefer time exploring Nikko’s beautiful natural setting with a visit to Chuzenji Lake and Kegon Falls.
 Kanmangafuchi Abyss is another highlight in Nikko that your leader will take you to visit, where you'll see about 70 Jizo Buddhas looking out to the river.

 Day :4